The Whistler Village Beer Festival is an annual event at the resort town of Whistler. It features seven days of craft

 At the event each year, in addition to people sampling all the different brews, there is judging of the products and people get to vote for their favourites.

 A few years ago the first place winner was the brewery Fuggles & Warlock from Richmond.
 In second place was Backcountry Brewing from Squamish, and in third place was Field House Brewing from Abbotsford.
 The People’s Choice Award went to Okanagan Spring Brewery from Vernon.

 A couple of years ago the first place winner was once again Fuggles & Warlock.
 Pemberton Brewing Co. got both second place and winner of the “People’s Choice” award, and Coast Mountain Brewing came in third.
-Expect the lineups at these vendor stalls to be extra long in 2021.
+Expect the lineups at these vendor stalls to be extra long in 2021 (or 2022 if this year’s event gets cancelled).

 For a more complete list of participating breweries most years click Festival Beers.